 The purchase price grants the Company full ownership of 2845028 Ontario Inc. with no further payment or royalty obligations for the use of the DLE process.
-The Company had twelve months following installation of the Pilot Plant Equipment to carry out performance tests to confirm the successful operation of the pilot plant and determine, in its absolute discretion, whether to release the Consideration Shares from escrow.
+The Company has twelve months following installation of the Pilot Plant Equipment to carry out performance tests to confirm the successful operation of the pilot plant and determine, in its absolute discretion, whether to release the Consideration Shares from escrow.
+In the event the Company determines not to release the Consideration Shares, 2845028 Ontario Inc. will revert to the sellers, the Consideration Shares will return to the Company and the \$350,000 cash payment will be retained by the sellers.
 The Company commenced pilot plant testing in the fourth quarter of 2021.
-On June 20, 2022, the Board of Directors approved the release of the Consideration Shares from escrow and the SPL Agreement became unconditional.